-Dr. Cash is Assistant Professor of Pediatrics in the division of Pediatric Hematology/Oncology.
+Dr. Cash is a Pediatric Hematologist/Oncologist at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta and Assistant Professor of Pediatrics in the Division of Pediatric Hematology/Oncology.
 He received his Bachelor of Science degree in chemistry from Auburn University and subsequently obtained his medical degree from the University of Alabama School of Medicine in Birmingham, Ala.
 He completed his residency training at the University of Arkansas for Medical Sciences Pediatric Training Program at Arkansas Children’s Hospital, in Little Rock, Ark., before coming to Atlanta for his pediatric hematology/oncology fellowship at Emory University.
 Dr. Cash received additional research training through obtaining his Master of Science in clinical research (MSc) from Emory University.
 After completion of his fellowship, Dr. Cash completed a year as a senior associate at Emory, where he received mentored training in early-phase clinical trials and I-MIBG therapy.
 He then joined the faculty at Emory as Assistant Professor.

 Dr. Cash’s clinical expertise is in pediatric solid tumors such as neuroblastoma, osteosarcoma, Ewing sarcoma, rhabdomyosarcoma and other soft tissue sarcomas.
-He is Medical Director for the Solid Tumor Program and is a member of the developmental therapeutics team at the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta.
+He is Medical Director for the Solid Tumor Program and is a member of the developmental therapeutics team at the Aflac Cancer and Blood Disorders Center.
 Dr. Cash also treats patients in the MIBG and Relapsed/Refractory Neuroblastoma Program.
 Additionally, he serves as institutional principal investigator for the Children’s Oncology Group (COG).

 - AflacST1502 (CHOAnome) Study chair